texas painted barn

 If your issue involves an employer’s failure to timely issue paychecks, making improper or unauthorized deductions or final pay, you may want to start by filing a claim with the Texas Workforce Commission up to 180 days after the date that the wages would have been due.

-If your issue involves an employer’s failure to pay overtime wages, you should start by contacting a Texas wage theft lawyer to help you determine if you have a valid claim and, if warranted, file a claim to recover up to double the amount of back overtime you (and other similar workers) are owed.
+If your issue involves an employer’s failure to pay overtime wages or failure to provide WARN Act notice, you should start by contacting a Texas wage theft lawyer to help you determine if you have a valid claim and, if warranted, file a claim to recover up to double the amount of back overtime you (and other similar workers) are owed.
 Note that such claims must usually be filed within two years of when the wages were due to be paid to you.

 Can my employer discharge me if I sue them for unpaid overtime wages in Texas?